andybalham/sls-testing-toolkit/examples/simple-event-router/README.md

 The value specified `testResourceTagKey` is used for the key when tagging the test resources.
 It should be unique to the stack, to avoid clashes with other tests.

-For each value in `testFunctionIds`, `UnitTestStack` will create a Lambda function that will record all received events in a DynamoDB table.
+For each value in `testFunctionIds`, `IntegrationTestStack` will create a Lambda function that will record all received events in a DynamoDB table.

 Next is a test input topic to publish events to, to drive the functionality of the construct.